 relationship last longer than a month.
 When his father walked out, he’d

 shattered any illusions Chris had about love and marriage.
 Raised by his

 mother and two older sisters, Chris respects and admires women and isn’t the

 type to objectify them.
 So why can’t he stop imagining Jade naked?

-have recurred.
+recurred.
 Does life offer third chances?
 She doesn’t think so.
-She
+She decides

-decides to wait to retake the medical tests.
-One week won’t make a
+to wait to retake the medical tests.
+One week won’t make a difference if she

 Despite the undeniable attraction they indulged at the nightclub, Chris

 is pleasantly surprised when Jade calls him and suggests they finish what

 they started.
 They meet at a hotel and agree there will be no strings or